DPDK/dpdk/doc/guides/nics/virtio.rst

 *   It supports multicast packets and promiscuous mode.

-*   The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu.
+*   The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu 2.7 and below.
     If given a different descriptor number by the upper application, the virtio PMD generates a warning and fall back to the hard-coded value.
+    Rx queue size can be configureable and up to 1024 since qemu 2.8 and above.
+Rx queue size is 256 by default.
+Tx queue size is still hard-coded to be 256.

 *   Features of mac/vlan filter are supported, negotiation with vhost/backend are needed to support them.
     When backend can't support vlan filter, virtio app on guest should disable vlan filter to make sure the virtio port is configured correctly.
 E.g. specify '--disable-hw-vlan' in testpmd command line.

+*   "RTE_PKTMBUF_HEADROOM" should be defined
+    no less than "sizeof(struct virtio_net_hdr_mrg_rxbuf)", which is 12 bytes when mergeable or "VIRTIO_F_VERSION_1" is set.
-*   RTE_PKTMBUF_HEADROOM should be defined larger than sizeof(struct virtio_net_hdr), which is 10 bytes.
+    no less than "sizeof(struct virtio_net_hdr)", which is 10 bytes, when using non-mergeable.

 *   Virtio does not support runtime configuration.